Make a Booking

 Live Arts Come To St Mawes

-Immerse yourself into the spectacular world of theatre, opera and ballet as we broadcast live from the stages of these iconic theatres on select dates throughout the year, which started this September with Mozart’s celebrated opera, The Magic Flute.
+Immerse yourself into the spectacular world of theatre, opera and ballet as we broadcast live from the stages of these iconic theatres on select dates throughout the year.

-Expect to be dazzled as we bring a season of some of the world’s most beloved performances, including the Nutcracker, Hamlet, and Alice’s Adventures in Wonderland, streamed directly from London to the comfort and luxury of our St Mawes Hidden Cinema.
+Expect to be dazzled as we bring a season of some of the world’s most beloved performances including the Macbeth, Carmen, and Cat On A Hot Tin Roof streamed directly from London to the comfort and luxury of our St Mawes Hidden Cinema.
 Guests can book a two night stay at The Idle Rocks, to include a sumptuous three course dinner overlooking St Mawes Bay in the Idle Rocks water’s edge restaurant, pre theatre dinner and drinks at the St Mawes Hotel on theatre night and tickets to the Live Arts performances of your choice.
 We hope you are able to join us to watch these iconic stories unfold on-screen

 Dinner and theatre packages also available priced at £49.95 per head, including main course with interval sweet canapés, two glasses of wine and a seat in our Hidden Cinema for the performance of your choice.